-Back in March, after a couple of weeks of watching the news every night, I could feel the effects of being bombarded with all those jarring and distressing images.
-Listening to the death toll rise in the generally high-strung tone reporters adopted while discussing Covid-19 was hurting me.
-I began experiencing my telltale signs of stress, and I had to stop.
-I switched to calmly reading my trusted sources and newspapers to find out what was happening.
+When I used to watch the news every night, I could feel the effects of being bombarded with all those jarring and distressing images.
+I had to stop as I began experiencing telltale signs of stress and anxiety.
+I switched to reading my trusted sources and newspapers to find out what was happening, this helped immensely as I wasn’t seeing all the chaos.
 I also rededicated myself to making sure I put quiet contemplation time into my day.
 I advised my clients, and friends who asked, to do the same.
 Lowering anxiety helps stave off Covid and many other diseases in both postmenopausal women, and older men.

 Hormones Help Protect Against the Effects of Anxiety